SnappyJumper/Measure-Up/README.md

     ![Index.html HTML Validation Result 2](assets/readme-files/index-html-validation-result-2.png)
     ![Script.js HTML Validation Result 2](assets/readme-files/js-html-validation-result-2.png)

-        - After corrections validator resulted in no errors.
+        - After corrections, validator resulted in no errors.

     - W3C CSS Validator Result 1
     ![Syles.css CSS Validation Result 1](assets/readme-files/css-validation-result-1.png)

         - The validator pointed out a couple of instances I had used commas in my code where I shouldn't have.
 I removed them.

-        - I removed line 193 in the css as it was not required.
+        - I removed line 193 in the CSS as it was not required.

     - W3C CSS Validator Result 2
     ![Syles.css CSS Validation Result 2](assets/readme-files/css-validation-result-2.png)

-        - After corrections the validator resulted in no errors.
+        - After corrections, the validator resulted in no errors.

 * The [JSHints JavaScript Code Quality Tool](https://jshint.com/) was used to validate the JavaScript in the site.